eminentgu/MRPD/README.md

 ### 1. Data Preparation

 -   **Datasets:** Please download the ModelNet40 and ScanObjectNN datasets.
 You may need to specify the path to your datasets in the training/testing scripts.
--   **Attack Data Generation:** For a fair and direct comparison with prior work, our adversarial attack generation protocol strictly follows the public benchmark established by methods like **AOF** ([Adversarial Voxel-based Optimization Framework](https://github.com/Wuziyi616/AOF)).
+-   **Attack Data Generation:** For a fair and direct comparison with prior work, our adversarial attack generation protocol strictly follows the public benchmark established by methods like **AOF** (https://github.com/code-roamer/AOF).
 We utilize their methodologies for generating all adversarial samples.
     -   Our script `test.py` includes functionalities for generating attack data.
     -   We have only made minor adjustments to the data format to align with our processing pipeline; the core attack logic remains identical to ensure fairness.